erichardson-lee/MASH/README.md

 ## How to play MASH

-Write MASH on the top of a peice of paper
+Write MASH on the top of a piece of paper

-Then create a serieies of categories, (e.g. Job, Number of Children, Partner, Car etc.) and put 4 predictions for each.
+Then create a series of categories, (e.g. Job, Number of Children, Partner, Car etc.) and put 4 predictions for each.

 > The last option in each category SHOULD be a bad option